simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 <p class="caption">Click on "Make request" to configure the first API call</p>

-In the next window, we can configure the API call we're making to the Simple Analytics connection.
-Copy the following in the **route** field and them press on "Make the request":
+We can configure the API call we're making to the Simple Analytics connection in the next window.
+Copy the following in the **route** field, and then press on "Make the request":

 ```
 /simpleanalytics.com.json?version=4&fields=histogram